Prepare for FY1 Guide by Specialty

 • liver abscess – think about presentation and mgmt

-• Post surgical complications: e.g. pancreatic leak
+• Post-surgical complications: e.g. pancreatic leak, BILE LEAK

-• Intra-abdominal/ retroperitoneal collections / haematomas
+• Intra-abdominal/ retroperitoneal collections/haematomas

 What are some common tasks they may be asked to do?